CSB5/driver_evaluation/README.md

 # How to install the evaluation software

-- Download the latest version of the software and uncompress it or simply: `git clone https://github.com/CSB5/driver_evaluation.git`
+- Download the latest version of the software and uncompress it or `git clone https://github.com/CSB5/driver_evaluation.git`

 - In order to run the evaluation scripts the Perl module 'Config::Simple' is required.
 The module can be installed using the following command `cpan Config::Simple`